IanLDias/Modern_Slavery_Documents/README.md

 1) Text Summarization of the PDFs
     - Extractive Approach: identifying key sentences and phrases and using these in a summary
-    - Abstractive Approach: Generating a summary
+    - Abstractive Approach: Generating a summary (WIP)
 2) Relevance Score
+    - Calculates the TF-IDF of each document and compares document similarities
+    - Makes a list of the most and least relevant document.
+Found in TF-IDF sklearn.ipynb
 3) Identifying companies at risk